-Shot peening is a very practical surface enhancement method, provided the components are not exposed to elevated temperature or mechanical overload.
-Research at Lambda has shown that the highly cold worked shot peened surface will relax more completely and much faster than a low cold worked surface at the same state of compressive stress.
+- Components exposed to elevated temperatures or mechanical overload will relax more completely and much faster if they are highly cold-worked versus a low cold-worked surface at the same state of compressive stress.

 Shot Peening Optimization is an option to offset some of the common issues with shot peening.
 With shot peening optimization, peening specifications are tailored for components to achieve optimum fatigue results and faster processing times.

 Shot Peening vs LPB Shot Peening